Trapwithme/GoDrop/README.md

 # GoDrop

+## Setup
+Make sure you change the url on line 61.

 ## Overview
 This Go program downloads a batch file from a specified URL, saves it to a temporary directory with a random filename, and executes it on a Windows system.
 The batch file is executed silently using a VBS script.
 The program includes functions to perform unnecessary calculations, likely for obfuscation purposes.